 In 1985 Ray Towey, a consultant anaesthetist at Guy’s Hospital, became interested in what was taking place.
 He was to play a significant role in the development of the Manna Centre.
 He, as a person and with his gifts, was just what the Manna needed.
 Ray set aside a lot of time for discussion and work to put together a Constitution.
 Having a Constitution was a step in the direction of applying for charitable status.
 The first Annual General Meeting of The Manna Society was held on 25 October 1985.
 The Chairperson was Ray Towey and a management committee was elected.
 In May 1986 the Constitution was well in place and an extraordinary general meeting of the Society was called on 30 May to accept it.
 This was required before it could be presented finally to the Charities Commission.
 The Constitution was unanimously accepted and in July 1986 the Society attained charitable status.

 People, too many to mention, by their lives, gifts, and the contributions they have so generously given, have all brought The Manna Society to where and what it is today.
 Rose Abblett has been volunteering in the Centre since the beginning.
 Rose always had the support of Tom, her husband, until his death in 1998.
 So many others have been involved and have now moved on to other things.
 Paddy Boyle was appointed as Director of the Centre in August 1986 and his team continue to play a vital role in the life of The Manna Society.
-In 2010, Bandi Mbubi became the Director, as Paddy Boyle moved to a part-time role.
+In 2010, Bandi Mbubi became the Director and Paddy took on the Administrator’s role (4 days a week).